spectrocloud/librarium/packages/docs/content/06-integrations/00-kibana.md

 1. Change serviceType from "LoadBalancer" to "ClusterIP" (line #643)
 2. Ingress (line #670)
-   * Enable Ingress, change enabled from false to "true"
+   * Enable Ingress; change enabled from false to "true"
-   * Set Ingress rules like annotations, path, hosts etc.
+   * Set Ingress rules like annotations, path, hosts, etc.

 With these config changes, you can access Kibana service on the Ingress Controller LoadBalancer hostname / IP